RoyIvia/devops-cloud-portfolio/05-docker/01-my_first_docker_container.md

 # Docker Fundamentals – From Zero to First Container

-## Overview
-This repository documents my hands-on learning of Docker as part of my DevOps engineering journey.

 The goal is not just to run containers, but to understand:
 - How containers actually work